France Rattled By Gruesome Terror Attacks and Second COVID Lockdown

 Some analysts have gone further to say that the arrival of the virus has spurred a resurgence of radical and extremist groups in Europe.
 The global pandemic, they argue, has enabled such groups to take advantage of the crisis as both a way to spread their ideology and as a recruitment tool.

-In an editorial published by in May by the European Policy Centre, a Brussels-based think tank, Ivano di Carlo writes that the effect of the health crisis on the economy—the loss of jobs, the ensuing stress, the growing social inequalities—coupled with lockdown and sense of isolation “make for fertile ground for extremist recruiters,” who use the internet to spread their agenda and target new members.
+In an editorial published in May by the European Policy Centre, a Brussels-based think tank, Ivano di Carlo writes that the effect of the health crisis on the economy—the loss of jobs, the ensuing stress, the growing social inequalities—coupled with lockdown and sense of isolation “make for fertile ground for extremist recruiters,” who use the internet to spread their agenda and target new members.

 “Confinement can accelerate extremist behaviors when aggravated by other emotional factors,” he writes.
 “Counter-extremism practitioners have warned that the increased time spent online by people in lockdown presents an opportunity for extremist cells to recruit vulnerable individuals through online platforms.”

-Just two days after France went into lockdown for the first time on March 17 the so-called Islamic State outlined a strategic plan in its official newsletter, calling on followers to exploit the virus’ toll on the global economy and state resources by launching more strikes on the West.
+Just two days after France went into lockdown for the first time on March 17, the so-called Islamic State outlined a strategic plan in its official newsletter that called on followers to exploit the virus’ toll on the global economy and state resources by launching more strikes on the West.

-“…the last thing they [Western countries] want today is that during these trying times, the caliphate soldiers will prepare to hit them like they hit Paris, London, Brussels and [other] cities,” the document reads, as cited in a report by the International Institute for Counter-Terrorism.
+The “last thing they [Western countries] want today is that during these trying times, the caliphate soldiers will prepare to hit them like they hit Paris, London, Brussels and [other] cities,” the document reads, as cited in a report by the International Institute for Counter-Terrorism.

 Di Carlo concurs that in addition to setting the stage for further radicalization, the COVID-19 crisis is stretching government resources to tackle extremism.